-- Gain a stronger understanding of how you may be able to help your kids "do their best"
+- Gain a stronger understanding of how you may be able to help your children "do their best.”

 An interactive dashboard that provides earnings information for Georgia graduates who work in Georgia after earning their degrees.
 The dashboard is searchable by degree type, specific program of study/major, and technical college and college/university.
 (This data dashboard updated each year in Feb/Mar)

 In collaboration with other state agencies and organizations this collection of support materials is always being adjusted and updated.
 (Please send suggestions for additions to [email protected].)

 As part of its mission, GOSA presents its annual report on Georgia's public education agencies.
 The Report Card was developed in compliance with both state and federal laws with the intent of measuring school performance as it pertains to the goals of student achievement and school completion.
 The report card includes school, system, and state level reports, which provide valuable information to educators, parents, students, and stakeholders.
 (This data is updated each year in Dec, as required by Federal law)

 A comprehensive resource that provides concise school performance reports for all public elementary, middle, and high schools in Georgia.(Spanish translation available within the dashboard) (This data dashboard updated each year in Jan/Feb)

 A residential summer program for gifted rising junior and senior high school students.
 GHP offers instruction that differs significantly from the typical high school classroom and is designed to provide students with academic, cultural, and social enrichment necessary to become the next generation of global critical thinkers, innovators, and leaders.